Swiddis/strt/README.md

 -[category][tag] - Remove the given tag from the given category.
 Can also remove a whole category with -[category].

-$ - Show extra info, such as the time and system information. platform.js was taken from the source code for weboas.is, I couldn't find a license so as long as nobody complains I'll keep it here.
+$ - Show extra info, such as the time and system information. platform.js was taken from the source code for weboas.is, which uses the MPL 2.0 license.

 \* - Reset site list to default.

-Made with love.

 Tested on Firefox, Chrome, and Edge, on Windows 10.